 "The Batman" is a 2022 superhero film based on the DC Comic character of the same name.
 Among many adaptations, this incarnation of Batman stands on an ambitious and personal note with a film noir direction, great action & visuals, and refreshing performances.

-Continuing the CN lineup, "Sheep in the Big City" is an animated series created by Mo Willems.
-Despite lasting two seasons, it is a criminally underrated show known for its meta and fourth-wall-breaking humor, UPA-art style, and bizarrely funny characters.
+Co"Sheep in the Big City" is an underrated animated series created by Mo Willems, known for its meta and fourth-wall-breaking humor.

 "Hotel Transylvania: Transformania" is the fourth and final installment of the "Hotel Transylvania" film series.
 Although this movie is style over substance, even without Adam Sandler's involvement, it retains its innocence and creativity that families would easily eat up around Halloween time.